-The focus has been on completing the Coastal Plan review.
-The Plan and appeals are now before the Environment Court.
+The main focus has been on completing the Coastal Plan review process.
 Work on the Freshwater and Land Plan continues with assessments of minimum flows and allocation limits.
-Engagement with iwi/hapu, through the Wai Maori collaborative group, and engagement with other stakeholders is occurring.
+Engagement with iwi through Wai Maori collaborative group and engagement with other stakeholders.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE Complete preparation/full reviews and interim reviews of resource management policies, plans and strategies: Regional Policy Statement: Commence full review in 2019/2020 as part of the development of a combined natural resource management plan.
 The Regional Policy Statement for Taranaki (RPS) was made operative in January 2010.
 An interim review of the RPS has been completed, involving the preparation and targeted consultation of an Interim Review Report in 2017.
 Regional Coastal Plan: Full review continued in 2019/2020 and will form part of the development of a combined natural resource management plan.
 The review is ongoing.
 A Proposed Coastal Plan and Section 32 evaluation report have been prepared.
-The Schedule 1 Plan review process continues.
+They were publicly notified on 24 February 2018.
+The Schedule 1 Plan review process has commenced with the deadline for submissions being 27 April 2018.
+61 submissions were received and a summary of submissions report prepared and publicly notified.
+Further submissions were called for and 24 further submissions were received.
+A draft Officers report and revised Plan have been completed and adopted at the Policy and Planning meeting of 9 October 2018 to inform pre-hearing consultation.
+Pre-hearing meetings and consultation completed and a revised Section42A report and revised track change version of the Proposed Plan distributed to submitters.
 Hearing of submissions occurred on 24 July and 1 August 2019.
-A decisions report and revised Plan were adopted and publicly notified.
-10 appeals subsequently received.
+A draft TRC decisions report and revised Plan has also been prepared.
 Regional Air Quality Plan: Commence full review in 2019/2020 as part of the development of a combined natural resource management plan.
 The review of the Regional Air Quality Plan for Taranaki was completed and made operative on 25 July 2011.
-A draft interim review report of the efficiency and effectiveness of that Plan has been completed with the report adopted.
-Decision made to commence an early review of the Air Quality Plan as part of the preparation of a Natural Resources Plan.
+Draft interim review report of the efficiency and effectiveness of that Plan has been completed with the report adopted at the Policy and Planning meeting of 24 April 2018.
+Decision made by Council (at Policy and Planning Committee meeting 23 July 2019) to commence an early review of the Air Quality Plan as part of the preparation of a Natural Resources Plan.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE Regional Fresh Water and Land Plan: Full review The reviews of the freshwater and soil plans are ongoing.
 Focus is on continued in 2019/2020 and will form part of the developing a combined Proposed Freshwater and Land Plan that development of a combined natural resource incorporates feedback on the draft Plan, incorporates the findings of more management plan. recent engagement and investigations, and is aligned with the Proposed Coastal Plan provisions, and will give effect to National Planning Standards.
 Preparation of the Draft Section 32 Evaluation Report has also commenced, which has been informed by further work and studies, including a review of limits for environmental flows and the effectiveness of riparian management.
-Progressive Implementation Programme and regional swimmability targets reviewed and adopted.
+Progressive Implementation Programme and regional swimmability targets reviewed and adopted at the Policy and Planning Committee meeting of 20 November 2018.
 A consultant's report on environmental flows has been received and stakeholder/iwi workshops held.
 Wai Maori working group established and regularly meeting to facilitate tangata whenua engagement and input.
-Currently plans being amended to give effect to National Planning Standards.
+Currently plans being amended to give effect to National

-- On target
+Planning Standards.

-- Target may not be achieved
+- On target - Target may not be achieved

 - Target will not be achieved

 - Delayed

 - Overdue